 Father, son reunite in Milwaukee after 35 years apart

-MILWAUKEE - For more than 12,775 days, Fausto Roque anxiously waited to see one person.
+MILWAUKEE - For more than 12,775 days, Fausto Roque anxiously waited for the day he would reunite with his son.

-"I’m just counting the days and days," said Roque.
-"I miss him, and the only memories I have was when he was 2 years old."
+"Just counting the days and days," said Roque.
+"I miss him, and the only memories I have are when he was 2 years old."

-With a close eye on arrivals, Roque thinks back to the 1980s.
+As he waited just a bit longer – with a close eye on the arrivals gate at Mitchell International Airport – Roque thought back to the 1980s.
 Living in Mexico, he welcomed a son – José Luis Roque.
 But when Roque and the boy's mother separated, she moved to the U.S. with their son.

 Fausto and José Roque

-Unsure of where the two ended up, Roque moved to Milwaukee.
-As time went by, he tried searching for his son but had no luck – until recently.
+Unsure of where the two ended up, Roque lost touch.
+He later moved to Milwaukee, and as time went by, he tried searching for his son but had no luck – until recently.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News